Characteristics of the accounting-related internal control and risk management system and explanatory report of the Management Board

-- Effectiveness of controls: The major group companies are obliged to evaluate the effectiveness of controls in the final quarter of each financial year (self-evaluation).
+- Effectiveness of controls: The major group companies are obliged to evaluate the effectiveness of controls at the end of each financial year (self-evaluation).
 In the process, they must apply the uniform, group-wide method stipulated by the Corporate Accounting department.
-In addition, the effectiveness of controls is reviewed as part of the risk-orientated, independent audits conducted by the Group Internal Audit department.
+In addition, the effectiveness of controls is reviewed as part of the risk-oriented, independent audits conducted by the Group Internal Audit department.

 - Reporting: The results of the self-evaluations must be reported to the Corporate Accounting department using a standardised reporting format.
 The group companies must confirm that their self-evaluations were conducted using the stipulated method.
 Aside from the control activities, the group companies must also report on the other four components of the COSO framework: control environment, risk assessment, information and communication as well as monitoring.
 Companies’ individual reports are validated by the Corporate Accounting department and compiled in an overall report on METRO GROUP’s accounting-related internal control system.
 This is reported to the Governance, Risk and Compliance Committee (GRCC) as well as the Management Board of METRO AG.

 The key requirements (for example, the IFRS accounting guideline), accounting processes, individual controls and independent review by the Group Internal Audit department and the auditor are described in detail below.